write-copy-for-posters-copywriter-collective

 books on table

-the second is a political poster during election time when the British Conservative Party was blaming the Labour government for high unemployment levels.
+The second is a political poster during election time when the British Conservative Party was blaming the Labour government for high unemployment levels.

 labour party poster